RiceD2KLab/Audubon_F21/README.md

 We utilized the <i>imgaug</i> library to generate modified images.
 We have tried several types of augmentations: flipping, blurring, adding Gaussian noise and changing color contrasts.

-For the time being, our model is only trained on original data.
-We plan to retrain our model on the augmented dataset and compare performances.
+<b> For the time being, our model is only trained on original data. </b> We plan to retrain our model on the augmented dataset and compare performances.
 We are generating a larger training set using the augmentation methods mentioned above.
-Specifically, both the original images and the transformed images will be fed to the model in the training phase, but only original images will be used for evaluation and testing purposes.
+Specifically, both the original images and the transformed images will be fed to the model in the training phase,
+but only original images will be used for evaluation and testing purposes.

 </p>